mdolab/pygeo/paper/paper.md

 In pyGeo, these are referred to as _local_ design variables because a single control point is affected.
 Conversely, it is also common to define geometric operations involving a collection of control points across the entire FFD block.
 These are referred to as _global_ design variables in pyGeo.
-For example, twist variables can be defined as rotations of the control points about a reference axis that runs along the wing. <!-- MM: this is a good example but I feel we need to specify what twist is to a non-aerospace audience-->
+For example, wing twist variables can be defined as rotations of the control points about a reference axis that runs along the wing. <!-- MM: this is a good example but I feel we need to specify what twist is to a non-aerospace audience-->
 \autoref{fig:FFD_DV} shows a few common planform design variables for an aircraft wing.

 Design variables formulated from groupings of FFD control points often exhibit ill conditioning.